electrode-io/electrode-native/docs/cli/cauldron/add/miniapps.md

 `<miniapps..>`

 * One or more package path to MiniApps (delimited by spaces) to add to a target native application version in the Cauldron.
+* Any MiniApp path will be added to the Container in the Cauldron, as such, with the exception of a git path including a branch.
+In that case, the MiniApp path that will be added to the Container in the Cauldron will contain the commit SHA of the HEAD of the branch, rather than the branch itself.

 **Example**